-- an overview of the current Tandridge Borough policing team - a summary of the 2021 highlights, which included: - successfully obtaining Safer Streets funding - enhanced response to Rural Crime - o improving response to Anti-Social Behaviour - o a review of the work of the Serious Organised Crime Joint Action Group - a presentation of Tandridge Crime Data for 2020/2021 - a summary of the Tandridge Borough Priorities for 2022, which included: - o protecting those most vulnerable in the community; - reducing Anti-Social Behaviour - reducing burglaries - o reducing rural crime - o increasing work in respect of violence against women and girls agencies and that data is not always available to evidence the presence of Serious Organised Crime.
-Inspector Hughes offered to meet outside of the meeting to discuss the type of intelligence that the Committee would find useful.
+- an overview of the current Tandridge Borough policing team - a summary of the 2021 highlights, which included: - o successfully obtaining Safer Streets funding - o enhanced response to Rural Crime - o improving response to Anti-Social Behaviour - o a review of the work of the Serious Organised Crime Joint Action Group - a presentation of Tandridge Crime Data for 2020/2021

+- A summary of the Tandridge Borough Priorities for 2022, which included: - o protecting those most vulnerable in the community; - o reducing Anti-Social Behaviour - o reducing burglaries - o reducing rural crime - o increasing work in respect of violence against women and girls

+A concern was raised that the report did not include any statistical information on how the TCSPB priorities were agreed and that it did not appear to reflect the concerns felt by residents within the District.
+It was explained that priorities were set using data from TCSPB partner agencies and that data is not always available to evidence the presence of Serious Organised Crime.
+Inspector Hughes offered to meet outside of the meeting to discuss the type of data that the Committee would find useful.
 It was noted that the level of resourcing in the Communities Team was significantly less than in other authorities across the County.

-A concern was raised that the report did not include any statistical information on how the TCSPB priorities were agreed and that it did not appear to reflect the concerns felt by residents within the District.
-It was explained that priorities were set using data from TCSPB partner